strimzi/proposals/066-topic-replication-factor-change.md

     topicName: my-topic
   ```

 - **Ongoing**: In Cruise Control's task queue, but execution not started, or not completed.
+  Cruise Control's task states: Active, InExecution.
   ```sh
   status:
     conditions: